lucified/lucify-refugees/lucify-internal-notes.md

 gulp
 ```

-Then push to repository, and update npm package
+This is no longer required, but to update the NPM package, run the following:
 ```shell
 npm version patch
 git push --follow-tags